Through My Eyes. Again

 “Oi – I said to spit it out.
 You’re not supposed to be drinkin’ nuffin ‘til the doctor’s seen ya.”

-I closed my eyes and let the motion of the ambulance sway me around.
+I let the motion of the ambulance sway me around.

 JFK was alive.

-My reality slipped and flowed.
-The ambulance man must have been watching as he had a bowl beside me as I retched again.
+This was a massive change from my world.
+Again, my reality slipped and flowed.
+The ambulance man must have been watching as he had a bowl beside me as I retched several times.

-“See, I told ya not to swallow the water.” he said, wiping my face with a moist cloth.
+“See, I told ya not to swallow that water,” he said, wiping my face with a moist cloth.

-I lay there, trying not to think – until I realised my collapse must have been so scary for Col and Mutti Frida.
+I lay there, trying not to think– but my collapse must have been scary for Col and Mutti Frida.

 “How are the people I was with?”
-I managed to ask.
+I asked.

 “Them Germans?”
-Contempt coloured his voice, He was of an age to have experienced the war.
+Distaste filled his voice – he was of an age to have experienced the war and all that entailed.

 “Yes.”

-“Dunno,” he said, dismissively, “but the woman said she’d tried to phone your mum but there was no one there.”
+“Dunno,” he said, “but the woman said she’d tried to phone your mum, but there was no one there.”
 His eyes narrowed.
 “What you doin’, ‘angin’ around with them Jerries?”

-The swaying of the ambulance was not helping settle my stomach.
-I closed my eyes and ignored the question.
+The continued swaying of the ambulance was not helping with settling my stomach.
+I ignored the question.

 “Hey.
 Don’t you go to sleep on me.
 We’re nearly there.”
 He picked up my wrist to take my pulse.

-The ambulance came to a halt and the rear doors were opened.
-With great efficiency, my stretcher was removed and they wheeled me into the Emergency Department.
-The strong aroma of surgical spirit and disinfectant assaulted my nose.
+The ambulance came to a halt and the rear doors opened.
+With great efficiency, they pulled out my stretcher and wheeled me through doors marked “Emergency”.
+A strong aroma of surgical spirit and disinfectant assaulted my nostrils.

-A pair of nurses helped transfer me to a curtained bed and I lay there, eyes closed and glad not to be moving.
+A pair of nurses helped transfer me to a curtained bed and I lay there, eyes closed, glad not to be moving.

-Outside, the ambulance man spoke to the nurse, “‘E was with a pair of damn Germans an’ ‘ad a turn, fell over and cracked ‘is head on the toilet.”
+Outside, the ambulance man spoke to the nurse, “‘E was with a pair of damn Jerries an’ ‘ad a turn, fell over and cracked ‘is head on the toilet.”

 “Germans – is he German, then?
 Does he speak English?”

-“‘E’s English, ‘is name’s Will.
+“Oh, ‘e’s English all right, ‘is name’s Will.
 ‘E was speaking to me fine in the van.
-According to the German woman, ‘is mum’s at work but she wasn’t able to get ‘old of ‘er so she rang the ambulance.”
+Accordin’ to the German woman, ‘is mum’s at work.
+She couldn’t get ‘old of ‘er, so she rang the ambulance.”

 “How are we feeling?”

 “Well, there’s a bucket if you feel sick again.
-We’re going to examine your head in a minute when the doctor gets here.
+We’re going to examine that head of yours in a minute when the doctor gets here.
 You lie still for the moment.”
-The doctor came and they unwrapped the bandage on my head, mused over the significant bump and gash and decided it needed stitches, which were duly applied under a local anaesthetic.
+After a few minutes, the doctor arrived.
+They unwrapped the bandage on my head, mused over the significant bump and gash and decided the latter needed a few stitches.
+The doctor applied them under a local anaesthetic.

-I was lying there quietly when I heard Mutti Frida’s voice.
-“But I am his friend’s mother – he was at my house when the accident happened.
+“But I am his friend’s mother.”
+Mutti Frida’s voice came through the curtains.
+“He was at my house when the accident happened.
 I wish to see him.”
-A door closed and I couldn’t hear the conversation.
+A door closed, shutting off the conversation.

-But then the curtain rustled, and Col was standing beside me, holding my hand fiercely in hers.
+The curtain rustled, and Col stood beside me, grabbing my hand.
 “Oh, Willi.
-You were lying in the toilet with blood all over the floor.
-I thought you were dead.
+When I saw you lying on the floor in the toilet with blood all over the floor, I thought you were dead.
 What happened?”
-She kept her voice low to avoid alerting the staff she was with me.
+She kept her voice low to avoid alerting the staff.

-“You hit your head on the toilet – there was blood everywhere.
-Oh God, Willi, I thought you were dead, but Mutti bandaged it.
-We tried to call your mother but there was no reply, so we called the ambulance.”
-It all came out in a single breath, her hand squeezing mine.
+“You hit your head on the base of the toilet.
+There was blood everywhere.
+Oh, Willi.
+I thought you were dead, but Mutti bandaged it.
+We tried to call your mother, but there was no reply, so we called the ambulance.”
+That all seemed to come out in a single breath and her hand squeezed mine, hard.

 “Please, don’t break my hand.”

 “Sorry.”
-She relaxed the squeezing, but still didn’t let go.
+She relaxed the squeezing but didn’t let go.
 “I’ve been so scared.”
 She leaned down to kiss me but pulled back when she caught the whiff of vomit still on my breath.

-“Ugh – you need to clean your teeth.” she whispered, smiling to take the sting out of her words.
+“Ugh – you need to have a drink and clean your teeth,” she whispered, smiling to take the sting out of her words.

 A nurse came in with a clipboard.
 She gave Col a sideways glance.
 “Are you supposed to be in here?”